 VA RPC 1.16(e).

 In the event the client directs the Collaborative attorney to provide the file to the client’s new attorney, the client’s obligation in the participation agreement to keep the file contents out of evidence still applies, and, assuming that the Court will enforce the participation agreement, the new attorney cannot introduce the Collaborative communications into evidence absent one of the exceptions stated in the agreement.
 In jurisdictions in which the UCLA has passed, the statute prohibits the new attorney from introducing Collaborative communications into evidence, absent one of the statutory exceptions.
 D.C.
-Code § 16-4017; MD CJP § 3-2009.
+Code § 16-4017; MD CJP § 3-2009, VA CODE §20-182,

 In all three jurisdictions, team emails, whether labeled off line or not, as well as minutes, financial reports, flip chart pages, and other documents created for the Collaborative case, must be turned over to the client or the client’s successor counsel if so requested.
 MD RPC 1.16(d); D.C.
 RPC 1.16(d); VA RPC 1.16(e).